 pip install django-idmap

-You also need to add 'idmap' to the INSTALLED_APPS setting.
+You then need to add 'idmap' to your INSTALLED_APPS.

 Weak references mode: the instance will be removed from the cache once there are no more references to it.
 This is the default behavior

 Strong references mode: the instance will only be removed from the cache when it is flushed

 Note that django-idmap clears the cache when the request_finished or post_syncdb signal is sent.
 This default behavior can be modified by disconnecting the exposed idmap.flush_cache function from these signals.